 Thinglink Education Pinterest board with many examples

 Here's a sample I made to show how Thinglink can incorporate docs, videos, audio recordings, maps, text boxes, images, and links.
 Tips: the larger the base image, the better.
-Place tags in a meaningful arrangement (and select images that allow meaningful tag placement).
+Place tags in a meaningful arrangement, and select images that allow meaningful tag placement.
+(Note: the Google doc links are to an old account, so they no longer work.)

 Lord of the Flies Project